oktadev/okta-spa-dpop-lab/README.md

 ## Get going

 Open the project in GitHub Codespaces.
-Run `npm ci` to install dependencies.
+Follow the instructions in CodeTours.
+You will use an Okta training org.

 Created with your 🔐 in mind by Okta Developers.